 Error message Possible cause Corrective action Temperature Detector temperature outside operating temperature Switch off detector and wait until it returns to the operating temperature.
 You may have to take the detector to a cooler or hotter environment.
-Laser control faulty Contact SEWERIN Service Light weak Surface does not reflect sufficiently.
-Aim the detector at the target at another angle.
+Laser control faulty Contact SEWERIN Service.
+Light weak Surface does not reflect sufficiently Aim the detector at the target at another angle.
 Aim at a more suitable reflective surface.
 Target outside maximum range Reduce distance to target.
-Light strong Surface reflects too much.
-Aim the detector at the target at another angle.
+Light strong Surface reflects too much Aim the detector at the target at another angle.
 Aim at a more suitable reflective surface.
-Adjustment failed Obstruction between lens and adjustment unit (e.g. protective cap) Remove the obstacle.
+Adjustment failed Obstruction between protective screen und adjustment unit Remove the obstacle.
 Adjustment unit damaged (e.g. crack in the glass) Replace the adjustment unit.